VanceLongwill/milena/README.md

 A CLI for consuming protobuf messages over Kakfa.

+### Motivation

-Wrangling `kcat` and `protoc` can be difficult or impossible in some cases.
-Milena aims to provide an easy interface for producing & consuming protobuf encoded messages over Kafka.
+Serializing Kafka messages to protobuf has many benefits, but it can make debugging and peeking at messages can be difficult.
+Milena aims to make it easy to produce and consume protobuf messages over Kafka using JSON.

 ### Features :sparkles: